 Strength can be found in numbers, and we have proven that to be true.
-Thank you for helping us get the FUTURE Act passed by the House and the Senate.
+Thank you for helping us get the FUTURE Act passed by Congress and signed into law!

-The FUTURE Act passed both the House and the Senate on December 10, 2019 providing mandatory funding for HBCUs PERMANENTLY!
+The FUTURE Act passed both the House and the Senate on December 10, 2019, and was signed into law on December 19, 2019, providing mandatory funding for HBCUs PERMANENTLY!
 Over 62,000 letters were sent and over 2,000 phone calls made resulting in a total of over 65,000 actions in support of this bill!
 Your advocacy played a key role in securing this funding and, for that, we THANK YOU!

 Congress introduced the FUTURE Act to save the future of STEM education at our Historically Black Colleges and Universities (HBCUs).